Generic Name: tadalafil (ta DAL a fil)

 Tadalafil side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to tadalafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to tadalafil: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using tadalafil and get emergency medical help if you have: